-- 1. The total tuition adjustment in both dollars and percentage increase or decrease; - A detailed list of how the institution plans to use the additional tuition revenue, which may include tuition adjustments required to meet Legislative funding matches for compensation and internal service fees, faculty promotion and tenure adjustments, and other operating needs identified by the institution; - 3.
-The anticipated impact of the proposed tuition adjustment on student access, retention, and completion rates;

-- 4. Rationale and justification for why the tuition rate adjustment is necessary, including reference to the institution's efforts to fund the proposed uses with existing resources through internal reallocation or institutional efficiencies; - 5.
-Documentation that shows support from the Board of Trustees; and - 6.
-Documentation that shows students were advised of the proposed tuition rates through Truth-in-tuition Hearings, and at degree-granting institutions, Student Body Leadership Councils.
+- 1. The total tuition adjustment in both dollars and percentage increase or decrease; - 2.
+A detailed list of how the institution plans to use the additional tuition revenue, which may include tuition adjustments required to meet legislative funding matches for compensation and internal service fees, faculty promotion and tenure adjustments, and other operating needs identified by the institution; - 3.
+The anticipated impact of the proposed tuition adjustment on student access, retention, and completion rates; - 4.
+Rationale and justification for why the tuition rate adjustment is necessary, including reference to the institution's efforts to fund the proposed uses with existing resources through internal reallocation or institutional efficiencies and how the institution would meet the corresponding revenue need if tuition were frozen; - 5.
+Documentation that shows support from the board of trustees; and - 6.
+Documentation that shows students were advised of the proposed tuition rates through truth-in-tuition hearings, and at degree-granting institutions, student body leadership councils.